bolaft/bannerlord-retinues/docs/doctrines.md

 - **Retinue-Focused Feats:** reward you for fielding and improving your **Basic/Elite Retinues**.

-You’ll get **on-screen notifications** as feats progress or complete.
+You'll get **on-screen notifications** as feats progress or complete.

 ---